genesiscommunitysuccess/docs/docs/platform-reference/external-systems/streamer-client.md

 }
 ```

-For a GenesisSet streamer client the syntax could be one of:
+For a GenesisSet streamer client, the syntax can be one of the following:

 ```kotlin
 // use the Fields object: